 YouTube Shorts is Google's answer to TikTok — 60-second videos with infinite scroll, living inside the "safe" YouTube app.
 Unlike main YouTube, Shorts uses an aggressive algorithm that surfaces content your child never asked to see.
 It's TikTok's addictive format wearing a YouTube jacket.

-Scroll Loop
+∞Scroll Loop

 The problem isn't that YouTube is bad.
 Regular YouTube — where you search for videos, subscribe to channels, control what you watch — can be genuinely educational.
 The problem is Shorts, which takes everything concerning about TikTok and buries it inside an app parents already trust.
+The good news: once you see the pattern, you can address it.

 The Real Problem

 It very quickly makes them addicted to short form content, which primes them for social media later on.
 It doesn't feed them with helpful information.
 It exposes them to information they should not know about, language they should not be dealing with at that age.
 Content that would be illegal before 9pm on television plays at breakfast time on Shorts.
 And because it's "just YouTube," parents don't realise they need to supervise it differently.
+But once you understand what you're dealing with, this is fixable — I've helped hundreds of families do exactly that.

 Daniel Towle